Roof Style

 What Is a Hip and Valley Roof?
 Structure, Design, and Performance

-TL;DR Hip and valley roof Summary
+How hip and valley roof works

 A hip and valley roof is a complex roofing system characterized by the intersection of two or more roof sections, where hips are the external angles formed by the meeting of two sloping roof planes, and valleys are the internal angles where two roof slopes converge.
 This design incorporates multiple ridges, hips, valleys, and eaves, resulting in a roof with varying pitches and slopes that accommodate irregular or L-shaped building footprints.